pruttned/pruttned.github.io/src/blog/turning-git-into-an-application-database/post.md

 ## Conclusion

-I must say that I\`m happy with the result.
+I must say that I’m happy with the result.
 For this specific use case, git works quite nice as a database for application data.
 Of course, the performance is much lower compared to common database solutions.
 The whole concept would also be far from ideal in case of an application hosted on a remote server because it would make dealing with conflicts much more difficult.
 But on the other hand, it is really simple, cheap and it gives us the ability to do quick hacking of documents.

 You can access the whole code of the invoicing application here <https://github.com/pruttned/owl-invoice>